-28 U.S. Department of Justice.
+33 U.S. Department of Justice.
 News Release.
 INS Announces First Major Structural Changes in Restructuring.
 Washington, April 17, 2002.

-29 Ibid.
+34 Ibid.

-30 The INS Processing Centers are detention facilities.
+35 The INS Processing Centers are detention facilities.

-who would report to the Associate Attorney General for Immigration Affairs.
-Within each Bureau would be the following newly created offices and positions: (1) Office of Policy and Strategy, (2) Legal Advisor, (3) Chief Budget Officer, and (4) Office of Congressional Intergovernmental and Public Affairs.
+Immigration Services and the Bureau of Immigration Enforcement.
+Each bureau would have been headed by a director who would have reported to the Associate Attorney General for Immigration Affairs.
+Within each Bureau would have been the following newly created offices and positions: (1) Office of Policy and Strategy, (2) Legal Advisor, (3) Chief Budget Officer, and (4) Office of Congressional Intergovernmental and Public Affairs.
 The Bureau of Citizenship and Immigration Services would also have a newly created Office of Citizenship.

-Under the act, the newly created Immigration Services Bureau would process immigration, refugee, asylum, and naturalization-related applications.
-The Office of Special Counsel for Immigration Related Unfair Employment Practices and the immigration functions of the Office of Immigration Litigation from DOJ's Civil Rights Division would be transferred to the Bureau.
+Under the act, the newly created Immigration Services Bureau would have processed immigration, refugee, asylum, and naturalization-related applications.
+The Office of Special Counsel for Immigration Related Unfair Employment Practices and the immigration functions of the Office of Immigration Litigation from DOJ's Civil Rights Division would have been transferred to the Bureau.

-The newly created Immigration Enforcement Bureau would be responsible for all border patrol, inspections, detention, removal, investigation, and intelligence functions.
-The act would also transfer the enforcement functions of the Office of Special Investigations from DOJ's Criminal Division and the enforcement functions of the Office of Immigration Litigation from DOJ's Civil Division to the newly created bureau.
+The newly created Immigration Enforcement Bureau would have been responsible for all border patrol, inspections, detention, removal, investigation, and intelligence functions.
+The act would have also transferred the enforcement functions of the Office of Special Investigations from DOJ's Criminal Division and the enforcement functions of the Office of Immigration Litigation from DOJ's Civil Division to the newly created bureau.

 H.R.
-3231 would also create several new positions and offices within the Office of Associate Attorney General for Immigrant Affairs: (1) Policy Advisor; (2) General Counsel; (3) Chief Financial Officer; (4) Director of Shared Services; (5) Office of the Ombudsman; (6) Office of Professional Responsibility and Quality Review; and (7) Office of Children's Affairs.
+3231 would have created several new positions and offices within the Office of Associate Attorney General for Immigrant Affairs: (1) Policy Advisor; (2) General Counsel; (3) Chief Financial Officer; (4) Director of Shared Services; (5) Office of the Ombudsman; (6) Office of Professional Responsibility and Quality Review; and (7) Office of Children's Affairs.

-The act would also create an Office of Immigration Statistics within the Bureau of Justice Statistics.
-The Office would be responsible for maintaining all immigration-related statistics of the agency and the Executive Office for Immigration Review (EOIR), among other things.
-This activity is currently under INS's Office of Policy and Planning.
+The act would have also created an Office of Immigration Statistics within the Bureau of Justice Statistics.
+The Office would have been responsible for maintaining all immigration-related statistics of the agency and EOIR, among other things.
+This activity was under INS's Office of Policy and Planning.

-The act would require the Attorney General to develop an internet-based system that would allow customers to access online information pertaining to the status of their immigration applications.
-It would also require the integration of databases used by both the service and enforcement bureaus with the databases used by EOIR.
-The act would also authorize the Associate Attorney General to terminate employment of any employee who willfully deceives the agency or Congress.
+The act would have required the Attorney General to develop an internet-based system that would have allowed customers to access online information pertaining to the status of their immigration applications.
+It would have also required the integration of databases used by both the service and enforcement bureaus with the databases used by EOIR.
+The act would have authorized the Associate Attorney General to terminate employment of any employee who willfully deceives the agency or Congress.

-The act would transfer certain functions, personnel, and resources to the newly created agency, authorize appropriations for the newly created agency, and establish a separate account for adjudication services' fees collected.
-The act would authorize appropriations for the Bureau of Citizenship and Immigration Services and for the Immigration Enforcement Bureau.
-The act would also establish a separate account for restructuring activities.
+The act would have transferred certain functions, personnel, and resources to the newly created agency, authorized appropriations for the newly created agency, and established a separate account for adjudication services' fees collected.
+The act would have authorized appropriations for the Bureau of Citizenship and Immigration Services and for the Immigration Enforcement Bureau.
+The act would have also established a separate account for restructuring activities.